 Oven 350F.
 Two 6×4″ cake pans, buttered and floured.

-In the bowl of a stand mixer, combine the butter, sugar and molasses.
+In the bowl of a stand mixer, combine the butter, sugar, and molasses.
 With the paddle attachment, cream until light and fluffy.
-Add eggs in one at a time, mixing until fully combined.
+Add eggs in one at a time, mixing until thoroughly combined.

 Stream in the wet ingredients to the butter mix.
 Mix until combined.
 Add in all of the dry ingredients at once and mix until just combined.
 Divide evenly among the two prepared pans.

-Bake for 30-40 minutes, until the center is set.
-Remove from pans and let cool completely on wire rack.
-Divide each cake in half horizontally so you have 4 layers.
+Bake for 30-40 minutes until the center is set.
+Remove from pans and let cool completely on a wire rack.
+Divide each cake in half horizontally, so you have 4 layers.

-4 oz. pretzels, crushed to size of rice krispies
+- 4 oz. pretzels, crushed to the size of rice Krispies

-When assembling the cake, alternate cake, buttercream, crunch then repeat.
-After final layer, cover entire cake with buttercream and top with any remaining crunch.
+When assembling the cake, alternate cake, buttercream, crunch, then repeat.
+After the final layer, cover the entire cake with buttercream and top with any remaining crunch.